Constitutional history of Germany

 The Federal Republic of Germany (1949-)

 The Federal Republic of Germany (German: Bundesrepublik Deutschland) was established as a federal parliamentary republic with nine states in 1949.
 As in 1920, the Saar was once again separated from Germany in 1947.
-It was administred as a French protectorate until 1957 when it joined the Federal Republic of Germany.
+It was administred as a French protectorate until 1957 when it joined the Federal Republic of Germany in accordance with article 23 of the basic law.

-The state of Berlin was jointly administred by the four Allied powers and could therefore neither join the Federal Republic of Germany nor the German Democratic Republic.
+The state of Berlin was jointly administred by the four Allied powers and could therefore officially neither join the Federal Republic of Germany nor the German Democratic Republic.
 As with Germany as a whole, Berlin was also divided in two parts.
+The GDR did however claim superiority over East Berlin, and this was approved by the Soviet Union – but not by the three western Allied powers.

-In October 1990 the German Democratic Republic was dissolved and the five east German states (along with the reunited City of Berlin) joined the Federal Republic of Germany.
+In October 1990 the German Democratic Republic was dissolved and the five east German states (along with the reunited state of Berlin) joined the Federal Republic of Germany in accordance with article 23 of the basic law, as opposed to article 146, which would have dissolved both German countries and established a new German republic.

 Germany was one of the founding members of the Treaties of Rome in 1958, which would later evolve to the European Union.